SYU15/coveComponenents/README.md

 - ``gulp``
   - This starts the browserify watch task and also starts up the server
   - browserify task watches for changes in the client folder and compiles the JSX from react into a bundle.js file in the public folder
-  - Must hit CTL + C twice to kill both processes in terminal
+  - Must hit CTL + C twice to kill processes in terminal
-- ``node/nodemon server.js``
-  - In the process of bundling into gulp task but has bugs
+  - Watches for changes in bundle and refresh accordingly
-- Go to localhost:8000 in your browser
+- Go to localhost:3000 in browser

 ## Export TV Schedule Tab
 ### This is a temporary workaround and will be refactored soon